Zapper-fi/protocol/docs/api-intro/human-readable-transactions.md

 # Human-Readable Transactions

-Presents onchain activity in a simple descriptive summary including references to dynamic elements of the transaction such as tokens, NFTs, and accounts.
-Great for use in account histories, social feeds, or app specific feeds.
+Presents onchain activity in a simple descriptive summary with references to dynamic elements of the transaction such as tokens, NFTs, and accounts.
+Great for use in account histories, social feeds, or app-specific feeds.

 ---

 ### `accountsTimeline`

-The `accountsTimeline` query returns a descriptive and human-readable summary of the transaction's details from one or multiple wallets, along with tokens transferred, paginated, chain-agnostic.
+The `accountsTimeline` query returns a descriptive and human-readable summary of the transaction's details from one or multiple wallets with tokens transferred — paginated and chain-agnostic.
 Typically, a single transaction generates multiple timeline events: one for each wallet impacted by the transaction and one for the associated application, if any.

-### Example use case: Transaction History
+### Example Use Case: Transaction History

-Let's say you want to show users activity for their onchain transactions in a human-readable format with the network it was on and what app was used.
-You would pass `addresses` for the user and return `processedDescription`, `network`, and the `app` object with `name` and `imgUrl`.
+Let's say you want to show users their onchain transactions in a human-readable format with network and app information.
+Start by passing `addresses` for the user then return `processedDescription`, `network`, and the `app` object with the fields `name` and `imgUrl`.
 Part of the response is show below:

 ```json
 {